GET THE LATEST ARTICLES BY THE CRITICAL INVESTOR DELIVERED IN YOUR MAILBOX FIRST!

 As a result of these properties, lithium is used in numerous applications including ceramics and glass, batteries, greases, aluminum, air treatment and others.

-Future demand is projected by Roskill to grow at an annual base rate of 9.7% until 2017 with optimistic forecast at 15.7% annual consumption growth.
+Future demand is projected by Roskill to grow at an annual base rate of 9.7% with optimistic forecast at 15.7% annual consumption growth.
 Consumption of lithium in volume terms with be largely driven by the rechargeable battery market which is predicted to grow 21.5% annually.

 Lithium-ion batteries have become the most important storage technology in the areas of portable and mobile applications (e.g. laptops, cell phones, smartphones, tablets, power tools, medical devices electric bicycles, electric cars) since around 2000.
 Lithium's high electrochemical potential - it has the highest electric output per unit weight of any battery material - makes it the standard material for lithium-ion (high energy-density rechargeable) batteries.